|

 No children were born to Mr. and Mrs. Horton.
 The body will be temporarily held at Stine's undertaking rooms awaiting funeral arrangements.

 During his residence in Kansas City Mr. Horton was always active in Republican politics, and his last notable fight was the one he put up in advocacy of the nomination of J. J. Davenport for mayor at the last municipal election.
 Mr. Horton was the unrelenting foe of ballot box stuffers and crooks, and in 1894 when a number of Kansas City men were prosecuting ballot box stuffers and he was short on funds he contributed out of his own pocket $786.50.
 Later his admiring friends got up a popular subscription, and insisted upon him being reimbursed against his own expressed wishes that it not be done.
 Although continually solicited by party leaders here to accept political office, he steadfastly declined, and a year ago when an attempt was made to elect him to a seat in the upper house of the council his remonstrance was so pronounced and determined that his name was withdrawn.
-Labels: cemetery, churches, death, Frank Faxon, Lawrence, politics, Prospect avenue, Troost avenue, undertakers
+Labels: birthdays, cemetery, churches, death, Frank Faxon, Lawrence, politics, Prospect avenue, Troost avenue, undertakers

 March 17, 1907 CLAIMANTS APPEAR.